-- > International Student Admission Application - Official High School transcripts official high school transcripts must be sealed and translated to English. - > The college recommends ECE or WES as the evaluation agency but applicants may use any other evaluation agencys should they wish to. - > TOEFL score: TOEFL®iBT Minimum score 65 required. - TOEFL®PBT Minimum score 550 The TOEFL is not needed if student will be enrolling in the English as a Second Language program (ESL). - > Financial Affidavit of Support.
+- > International Student Admission Application - Official High School transcripts official high school transcripts must be sealed and translated to English. - The college recommend ECE or WES as the evaluation agency but applicants may use any other foreign credential agency as long as it is accredited by National Association of Credential Evaluation Services (NACES.) - > TOEFL score: TOEFL®iBT Minimum score 65 required. - TOEFL®PBT Minimum score 550 The TOEFL is not needed if student will be enrolling in the English as a Second Language program (ESL). - > Financial Affidavit of Support.